| View previous topic :: View next topic |

 When I use Prime 95 I use the Small FFT option, as it tests the processor more thoroughly than other options without being affected by the memory subsystem.

 Personally I prefer Intel Burn Test, as it is more thorough than Prime 95 and generates more heat.
 It will find problems much quicker than Prime 95.
-A lot of people test Prime 95 for 12 or more hours, but with IBT you don't even neeed an hour. _________________ OMG, I finally found out what's wrong with my brain:
+A lot of people test Prime 95 for 12 or more hours, but with IBT you don't even neeed an hour. _________________ My graphics card database can be found at http://www.gpuzoo.com.

 Debs |